astropy/astropy-APEs/APE_Black_Formatting.rst

    * Adding documentation about Black, with a particular emphasis on the rationale expressed here and the exception policy described above.
-   * Adding documentation about using pre-commit, ala `pandas pre-commit`_.
    * Document the Black exception guidelines (as described in this APE)
    * Removing other references to code formatting in the documentation.